Fast and accurate computation of classical Gaussian quadratures: Gauss--Hermite quadrature

 \subsection{Iterative method}

-The iterative method for Gauss-Hermite is a simple, accurate and efficient method of computation.
+The iterative method for Gauss--Hermite is a simple, accurate and efficient method of computation.
 The nodes are computed with full double accuracy, while some mild degradation is observed in the computation of the weights as the degree increases.
 For computing scaled weights for large $n$, the asymptotic methods produce higher accuracy.
-However, as we discuss later, the iterative method for Gauss-Hermite also has a number of advantages with respect to asymptotics.
+However, as we discuss later, the iterative method for Gauss--Hermite also has a number of advantages with respect to asymptotics.

 The iterative method is based on the use of fixed point method stemming from the ODE (\ref{ODEH}), and the positive nodes are generated in increasing order together with their corresponding weights.
 The algorithm is remarkably simple and accurate and can be prepared to work with arbitrary accuracy.
-We provide both Matlab (double precision) and Maple (arbitrary precision) implementations.
+We provide both MATLAB (double precision) and Maple (arbitrary precision) implementations.
 For a detailed description of the algorithm we refer to \cite{Gil:2019:FRA}.